-It has been exactly three decades since the launch of the first Macintosh in 1984, and it was the first ever computer device with a Graphical User Interface (GUI), and it had left the industry stunned at that time.
+It has been exactly three decades since the launch of the first Macintosh in 1984, and it was the first-ever computer device with a Graphical User Interface (GUI), and it had left the industry stunned at that time.
 Of course, today, GUI is taken for granted, though its steady development and omnipresence in desktop and mobile devices have made it possible for even toddlers to navigate games and apps!

 The dire implications of smart devices on our personal and professional lives have led to the creation of an alternate marketing channel, which, under the umbrella of digital marketing, runs parallel to other marketing media and that is mobile marketing.
 Over the last couple of years, the global marketing world was taken by storm when it realized the incredible promotional platform that mobile devices have to offer to businesses.

 Obviously, there is a thriving new digital marketing platform emerging, and it has already gained substantial traction all around the world.
-Though, being marketers in Bangladesh, this begs the obvious question, “What’s happening in Bangladesh?”
+Though, being marketers in Bangladesh, begs the obvious question, “What’s happening in Bangladesh?”
 To describe the mobile scene in Bangladesh in one word, it is simply thriving.

-As of April 2014, the BTRC reports 115.7 million mobile phone users in Bangladesh i.e. 11 crore 57 lakh Bangladeshis are connected via mobile phones!
+As of April 2014, the BTRC reports 115.7 million mobile phone users in Bangladesh i.e. 11 crores 57 lakh Bangladeshis are connected via mobile phones!
 According to Wikipedia, this makes Bangladesh the 10th country in the world in terms of mobile phone subscribers.
 Of course, this is just raw data and probably not enough to get your imagination running.

 What we need is more context to this data – what are people doing on their mobile phones?
 What scopes are there, if any, for your brand to engage with customers through mobile devices?
-Hopefully, the infographics developed by the data experts at WebAble Digital is going to help answer some of those questions.
+Hopefully, the infographics developed by the data experts at WebAble Digital are going to help answer some of those questions.

 An astounding 6.4 million Facebook users in Bangladesh access the website through mobile devices.
 That is 76.2% of the total Facebook users in Bangladesh.
 The majority of these users are smartphone users, amongst which 89% run the Android operating system.
 Furthermore, we can also ascertain that 33% of these Android users are running on Samsung phones.

-Feature phone users describe users who are accessing Facebook over wireless access protocol (WAP), while mobile web users describe users who are using browsers, e.g. Google Chrome on their smart phones.
+Feature phone users describe users who are accessing Facebook over wireless access protocol (WAP), while mobile web users describe users who are using browsers, e.g. Google Chrome on their smartphones.

 However, mobile marketing would not be entirely new in Bangladesh.
 In fact, we are exposed (and probably annoyed with) one of the most popular forms of mobile marketing – SMS.
 While mobile marketers can put up a strong argument on the importance of SMS marketing, a lot of local marketers may doubt its effectiveness.
-In our personal opinions, we feel that brands are missing out on of the most important aspects of communications with their SMS marketing – Relevance.
+In our personal opinions, we feel that brands are missing out on one of the most important aspects of communications with their SMS marketing – Relevance.

 When someone did not sign up to receive updates from your business, they are likely to feel an invasion of their privacy when you send them an SMS.
 Always make sure that people are aware of signing up for text updates.
 This way, not only do you respect the privacy of your recipients, but you are also likely to get higher fruit falls from your SMS campaigns.